 RiskIQ looks for mobile apps in the wild.
-With a proactive, store-first scanning mentality, we observe and categorize the mobile threat landscape as a user would see it while visiting or attempting to download apps.
-Every app we encounter is downloaded, executed, analyzed, and stored.
+With a proactive, store-first scanning mentality, we observe and categorize the mobile cyber threat landscape as a user would see it while visiting or attempting to download apps.
+Every app we encounter is downloaded, analyzed, and stored.
 RiskIQ also records changes and new versions of apps as they evolve.

 RiskIQ automatically runs all mobile applications encountered through a variety of blacklists, including VirusTotal.
 We differ from other monitoring systems that rely on end users employing their virus scanning tools and manual sample submissions.
 RiskIQ provides discovery across all major app stores as well as more than 150 less popular stores, including focused coverage of high-risk stores and regions for brand impersonation, malware, and fraud.
 In addition to comprehensive coverage of third-party app stores worldwide, RiskIQ incorporates a unique source of “feral app” binaries, or mobile apps collected outside of dedicated mobile app stores, via drive-by download for example.